turbopixel/typemill-googlemaps/readme.md

 # Google Maps Plugin

-The plugin was developed for [Typemill](https://github.com/typemill/typemill), a flat-file cms.
+The plugin is developed for [Typemill](https://github.com/typemill/typemill), a flat-file cms.

 ### How to install